-It is the said that the blood sugar on average is from 20 to 30 points higher in the morning when you didn’t get enough rest.
-In order to reduce the stress, you can do yoga in the morning and focus on other activities which will reduce your stress.
+It is the said that the blood sugar on average is from 20 to 30 points higher in the morning when people didn’t get enough rest.
+In order to reduce the stress, people can do yoga in the morning and focus on other activities which will reduce their stress.

-Also, you can try to drink from 1 to 2 glasses of wine at night in order to lower your readings.
-However, for this, you will need to consult your doctor first.
+Also, they can try to drink from 1 to 2 glasses of wine at night in order to lower their readings.
+However, for this, they will need to consult their doctor first.

 The majority of people who are doing long-term low carb diet have higher fasting blood sugar.
 However, that does not mean that they have problems with blood glucose.

-If you take a closer look at a 24 hours log of blood sugar you will notice a high in the morning and after that a steady decline during the day, without big excursions in the sugar levels even after your meals.
+If people take a closer look at a 24 hours log of blood sugar they will notice a high in the morning and after that a steady decline during the day, without big excursions in the sugar levels even after their meals.

-This i known by the name physiologic insulin resistance, and it is not like pathologic insulin resistance.
+This is known by the name physiologic insulin resistance, and it is not like pathologic insulin resistance.